Pyotr Marchenko

-Pyotr Petrovich Marchenko (Пётр Петрович Марченко; born on 2 January 1948) is a retired Russian politician.
+Pyotr Petrovich Marchenko (Пётр Петрович Марченко; born 2 January 1948) is a retired Russian politician.
 He was the deputy of the Stavropol Krai Duma, a chairman of the Stavropol Krai Duma committee on security, inter-parliamentary relations, veteran organizations and the Cossacks in 2011–2021.
 He is also a member of the Political Council and Presidium of the Stavropol regional branch of the United Russia party.

 Marchenko served as the 2nd Governor of Stavropol Krai from 20 July 1995 to 27 October 1996.
 From 2005 to 2011, he worked as a Federal Inspector for Stavropol Krai of the Office of the Plenipotentiary of the President of Russia in the South and North Caucasus Federal Districts.

 Biography

 Pyotr Marchenko was born in the village of Shpakovskoye (present dat Mikhailovsk) on 2 January 1948.
 He was educated at the Rostov Civil Engineering Institute in 1972, and the Stavropol Institute of Cooperation in 2002, where he worked at Shpakovsky DSK in positions from foreman to director.

 From 1974 to 1989, he worked as a deputy head of the construction department in the city of Mineralnye Vody.

 From 1989 to 1991, he was a Chairman of the executive committee of the Stavropol City Council of People's Deputies.